 “Gorillas are considered to be critically endangered,” Taylor said.
 “The Western Lowland gorilla, which is the type that you’ll see here at the zoo, there’s probably more of them than maybe the other types of gorillas.
 There’s maybe 100,000.”
 Their relatively plentiful numbers, he said, are due to the fact that it’s hard for people to get to parts of west central Africa where the gorillas make their home.
 They are still considered to be critically endangered.

 Most zoo gorillas today were born in captivity.
 The Louisville Zoo’s newest gorilla is Kindi, who was born on March 14, 2016, via Caesarean section.
 Kindi’s mother died the next day from complications.
-“So around the clock care, 24 hours a day care, started at that point,” he said.
+“So around the clock care started at that point,” he said.
 In August 2016, the zoo introduced Kindi to one of the adult females in the group, Kweli, who acts as her surrogate mother.

 The black-footed ferret is another animal the zoo is helping to save from extinction.
-Since 1990, the zoo has produced over 1,000 kits and provided over 700 ferrets for reintroduction to their native American Plains habitat.
+Since 1990, the zoo has produced over 1,000 kits (baby ferrets) and provided more than 700 ferrets for reintroduction to their native American Plains habitat.

 The black-footed ferret is one of the rarest animals in North America, said Guy Graves, zookeeper and Conservation Center manager.
 The animal had been declared extinct until a small population was discovered in Wyoming in 1987.